art, poetry, flash fiction,

 Fall Submission: June 15th through August 1st with a publication date of September 21st.

-You may submit up to 3 pieces for a reading fee of $5, which will be used toward ongoing programs and publications at hotpoet, and which will fund a $100 “best in show” prize for every category of work (poetry, prose, and image) in every edition of Equinox.
+You may submit up to 3 pieces of art, poetry, or flash fiction for a reading fee of $5, which will be used toward ongoing programs and publications at hotpoet, and which will fund a $100 “best in show” prize for every category of work (poetry, prose, and image) in every edition of Equinox.

 Spring Theme: “In Our Back Yard”